OKharl/RiflesSO/README.md

 The code can be used either as a Python library or as a standalone command-line tool.

+For a detailed introduction and documentation, see [this paper](/docs/riflesso.pdf), as well as the [docs](/docs) directory of the repository.

 ## Usage: Command line
 ```
     python -m riflesso -i task.yaml -o logfile